soyart/notes/pages/ELF.md

 		  > This means that non-executable ELF files (e.g. a shared object `.o` files) are missing PHT.
 		  >
 		  > Another thing is PHT is always fixed-size (56 bytes for 64-bit PHT) for parsing speed.
 When there's no information, the region still takes the same space but zeroed instead
-		- Define multiple memory segments in the table as entries
+		- Defines multiple *memory segments* in the table as entries
 		- Each PHT entry (a segment) is defined with:
 			- > Segments do not have names and are identified from their types only
 			- `p_type`